Alpinisme

 Time to read 4 min

-From the first big climbs to ultra-fast extreme performances through the explosion of the ski industry in 1970, faces and summits have seen a large number of people with diverse and varied states of mind pass by.
+From the first great ascents to ultra-fast extreme performances, through the explosion of the ski industry in 1970, faces and peaks have seen a large number of people with diverse and varied mindsets pass by.

-What if by 2024, we were at a turning point?
-Just as the first conquest of Mt Blanc in 1786 launched the beginning of modern mountaineering, could our generation's encounter with the consequences of unsustainable exploitation of the mountains be the trigger for a new era?
-Could it be that of sobriety which does not taint performance, that of a more authentic relationship with and less consumption of our environment?
+And what if by 2024, we were at a turning point?
+Just as the first conquest of Mont Blanc in 1786 launched the beginning of modern mountaineering, could our generation’s confrontation with the consequences of unsustainable mountain exploitation be the trigger for a new era?
+Could it be one of sobriety that does not impair performance, one of a more authentic and less consumptive relationship with our environment?

-Mountaineering is intrinsically a sport of exploration which has historically given rise to permanent one-upsmanship towards the conquest of new summits, the opening of new faces and routes.
-Inscribing his name, planting the flag of a nation have punctuated the writing of an extraordinary history of mountaineering.
-The emergence of social networks and then their omnipresence have had the effect not only of the reproduction of these behaviors but their acceleration among an ever-wider audience.
-As for the athletes, faced with the difficulty of continuing to be part of this history due to an Alpine massif covered on all its sides, their areas of conquest are more and more distant and their exploits oversized.
-Finally, the great accessibility of high mountain environments due to the expansion of ski lifts, pushes towards practices focused on the search for the extraordinary, emblematic of consumption in a society which never stops accelerating.
-However, the quest for extraordinary sensations remains the very essence of mountaineering, which therefore requires rethinking the conditions for its exercise.
+Mountaineering is intrinsically an exploratory sport that has historically led to constant escalations toward the conquest of new peaks, the opening of new faces and routes.
+Inscribing one’s name, planting a nation’s flag have marked the writing of an extraordinary history of mountaineering.
+The emergence of social networks and then their omnipresence have not only reproduced these behaviors but accelerated them among an ever-wider audience.
+As for the athletes, faced with the difficulty of continuing to be part of this history due to the Alpine massif being traversed on all its faces, their fields of conquest are increasingly distant and their exploits oversized.
+Finally, the great accessibility of high mountain environments due to the expansion of ski lifts pushes toward practices focused on the search for the extraordinary, emblematic of consumption in a society that never stops accelerating.
+Nevertheless, the quest for extraordinary sensations remains the very essence of mountaineering, which therefore requires rethinking the conditions of its practice.

-Moreover, a new wind seems to be rising on the Alpine summits: what if mountaineering and its associated practices were evolving?
-Indeed at the time of the climate assessment, like a light rising breeze, a real awareness seems to be in the air.
-This state of awakening must today be associated with a different education in technical and sporting performance, as well as our relationship to the joy of being in the mountains.
+Moreover, a new wind seems to be rising over the Alpine peaks: what if mountaineering and its associated practices are evolving?
+Indeed, at the time of the climate assessment, like a gentle rising breeze, a real awareness seems to be in the air.
+This awakening must now be linked to a different education in technical and sporting performance, as well as to our relationship with the joy of being in the mountains.

-Firstly, the current conception of performance, based on the accomplishment of feats which free themselves as much as possible from slow times perceived as useless and tedious, must evolve.
-Thus, if sporting performance included in the imagination of practitioners the art and manner of the approach, then part of the problem of overconsumption would be resolved and the rising breeze would evolve into laminar wind.
+Firstly, the current concept of performance, based on achieving feats that avoid as much as possible the slow times perceived as useless and tedious, must evolve.
+Thus, if sports performance included in practitioners' imagination the art and manner of the approach, then part of the overconsumption problem would be solved and the rising breeze would turn into a laminar wind.

-Secondly, wouldn't the end of exploitation of the mountain environment come in the form of a voluntary and sincere approach to returning to basics?
-Each at our level, from the expert mountaineer to the beginner, from the contemplative hiker to the soloist, let us be convinced of the similarity of the object of our efforts: access to happiness and the exhilaration of life would be our essential.
-It would then be appropriate for everyone to become intoxicated with long paths and times, with lights and colors, with aesthetics and balances, with summits and wide-open spaces.
+Secondly, might the end of exploiting the mountain environment take the form of a voluntary and sincere return to essentials?
+Each of us, from expert mountaineer to beginner, from contemplative hiker to soloist, should be convinced of the similarity of our efforts' purpose: access to happiness and the intoxication of living would be our essential goal.
+It would then be appropriate for everyone to get drunk on long paths and times, on light and colors, on aesthetics and balance, on summits and wide open spaces.

-However, while almost all practitioners are aware of the various problems linked to mountain exploitation, many rely on the actions of the State and companies to resolve them.
-For their part, the latter place the responsibilities on consumers whose behaviors and demands change little.
+Yet, while almost all practitioners are aware of the various problems related to mountain exploitation, many rely on the actions of the state and companies to solve them.
+On their side, these entities shift responsibility onto consumers whose behaviors and demands change little.
 In this triangle of inaction, one might think that the spearhead of this evolution would be the leading figures of mountaineering who would redefine the notion of performance.
-However, the real power for change is in the hands of everyone, the everyday mountain people, this powerful heart still invisible today which can and must be at the initiative to bring mountain sports into the mainstream. in a new era.
-In other words, it is the ordinary mountaineers, those we don't talk about enough, who also hold the keys to this change.
+However, the real power of change lies in the hands of everyone, the everyday mountaineers, this powerful heart still invisible today that can and must take the initiative to bring mountain sports into a new era.
+In other words, it is the ordinary mountaineers, those we don’t talk about enough, who also hold the keys to this change.

-Directed by Julien Geay and Eliott Nicot, the documentary “De-escalation” sheds light on the dangers of overcrowding in the mountains.
+Directed by Julien Geay and Eliott Nicot, the documentary "Désescalade" sheds light on the dangers of overcrowding in the mountains.